-1. INTRODUCTION
+1.0 Introduction I

-- 1.1 The South of Scotland Enterprise Agency (SOSE) is committed to the adoption of best current practice in its Procurement function to ensure compliance with relevant regulations and to provide an effective service to all SOSE stakeholders. - 1.2 The priority for all public procurement is to achieve sustainable, value for money.
+- 1.1 The South of Scotland Enterprise Agency (SOSE) is committed to the adoption of best current practice in its Procurement function to ensure compliance with relevant regulations whilst providing an optimal and effective service to SOSE. - 1.2 The priority for all public procurement is to achieve sustainable, value for money.
 Value for money does not, however, mean 'lowest price'.
-It is defined in the Scottish Public Finance Manual as "the optimum combination of whole life cost and quality to meet the end user's requirement". - 1.3 The purpose of this Procurement Policy is to set out guidelines for SOSE staff that are engaged in procurement activity in order to ensure compliance with varying statutory requirements. - 1.4 It will help ensure that we: - Correctly identify the goods and services (or works) needed to achieve objectives; - Perform a critical evaluation of what is purchased and why; - Obtain the goods and services (or works) needed at the right price, time and quality; - Can demonstrate a robust and reasonable decision-making process.
+It is defined in the Scottish Public Finance Manual as "the optimum combination of whole life cost and quality to meet the end user's requirement". - 1.3 The purpose of this Procurement Policy is to set out guidelines for SOSE staff that are engaged in procurement activity in order to ensure compliance with varying statutory requirements. - 1.4 It will help ensure that we: - Correctly identify the goods and services (or works) needed to achieve objectives - Perform a critical evaluation of what is purchased and why - Obtain the goods and services (or works) needed at the right price, time, and quality - Can demonstrate a robust and reasonable decision-making process

 All members of SOSE with a purchasing responsibility should refer to this policy document before committing SOSE to any expenditure.
-If you are in any doubt about any part of this policy, please contact the Procurement Manager.
+If you are in any doubt about any part of this policy, please contact the Procurement Team.

-- 1.5 This guidance does not apply in the case of acquisition or rental of land, buildings or other immovable property, employment contracts, arbitration or conciliation services. - 1.6 The main duties of the Procurement team are to: - Carry out tendering or quotation processes for contracts, especially those above £50,000 which are regarded as regulated spend; - Provide an efficient service to stakeholders within SOSE to meet their purchasing requirements; - Monitor procurement procedures throughout SOSE; - Reduce the amount of off-contract expenditure. - Manage all business-critical contracts in-conjunction with a key stakeholder.
+- 1.5 This guidance does not apply in the case of acquisition or rental of land, buildings or other immovable property, employment contracts, arbitration, or conciliation services. - 1.6 The main duties of the Procurement team are to: - Advise on and support SOSE procurement activity. - Carry out tendering or quotation processes for contracts. - Provide an efficient service to SOSE to meet SOSE purchasing requirements - Seek to minimise the amount of off-contract expenditure - Manage all business-critical contracts in-conjunction with a key stakeholder